 Brendan Cooney, Parto Jahangiri, Minh Quang Do and Arvin Nadimi from Sweden

-Together we are four Master’s students studying Architecture at Lund University in southern Sweden.
-As This was our first time collaborating together as a design team we sought to draw our strength from our diverse backgrounds and wide range of previous experience.
+Together we are four Master’s students studying architecture at Lund University in southern Sweden.
+As this was our first time collaborating together as a design team we sought to draw strength from our diverse backgrounds and wide range of previous experience.

 Parto earned her Bachelor’s degree in Architectural Engineering at the University of Tehran.
 The scope of her professional experience consists of various scales, ranging from the urban scale to product design.